 To understand today's headlines, we must look at yesterday's decisions.
 President Trump has repeatedly stated his desire to end the war in Ukraine quickly, calling it a "terrible situation" that should never have happened.
 While he has not specified what a resolution would entail, his past statements questioning the scale of U.S. military aid and suggesting Ukraine may need to make "compromises" have unnerved officials in Kyiv.

 Zelenskyy's frustration appears rooted in recent diplomatic developments.
-According to European officials who spoke on condition of anonymity, U.S. envoys have been "exploring the parameters of a potential settlement" in conversations with European allies—language that Ukrainian officials interpret as code for encouraging Ukraine to cede occupied territory.
+According to European officials who spoke on condition of anonymity, U.S. envoys have been "exploring the parameters of a potential settlement" in conversations with European allies—language that Ukrainian officials interpret as code for encouraging to cede occupied territory.